reprozip-news-apps/reprozip-web/docs/index.rst

 	:scale: 50 %
 	:align: center

-All action and information have recorded into RPZ file during packing process.
+All action and information have been recorded into RPZ file during packing process.
 Therefore, turning off wifi, you can navigate the news app and reproduce the experiment.
-For this application, the search functionality of `Has Your Health Professional Received Drug Company Money?` has been retained.
-The hyperlink of `state` table and the information of company `Allergan` can be accessed during playback.
-These two tables are shown in the following table.
+For this application, it has rich interactive plots on the site.
+The full interactivity is retained after turning off your wifi.
+The expected effect is shown in the following figure.
+The hover text on each interactive plot is retained, but if you click the button that links to an external site, you will have a no internet error.

 .. figure:: _static/ui2.png
 	:target: _static/ui2.png
-	:height: 1200px
+	:height: 700px
 	:width: 1200px
 	:scale: 50 %
 	:align: center